ggorman/Numerical-methods-1/_posts/2016-01-01-Setting-up-python.markdown

 ---
 layout: post
-title:  "Setting up iPython"
+title:  "Setting up IPython Notebook"
 date:   2016-01-01 00:10:00
 categories: Lecture notes
 ---

-The lecture is written in IPython notebook format.
+The lecture is written in IPython Notebook format.
 You will quickly see that you can edit these notebooks yourself to add your own notes and do the exercises.
-You can view it directly using
+You can view the first lecture's notebook directly using
 [nbviewer](http://nbviewer.ipython.org/github/ggorman/Numerical-methods-1/blob/master/notebook/Numerical-methods-1.ipynb) or [download the notebook here](http://raw.githubusercontent.com/ggorman/Numerical-methods-1/master/notebook/Numerical-methods-1.ipynb) (Note: you may need to right-click and use *Save Link As...*).

 ### Initial setup